Clan Rising

 What does the surname Leroy mean?

-A nickname — le roi, 'the king' — never a title: for a man of lordly bearing, a royal servant, or the man crowned 'king' of a feast or guild.
+A nickname, le roi, 'the king', never a title: for a man of lordly bearing, a royal servant, or the man crowned 'king' of a feast or guild.
 The French twin of King and König.
 Like King in English and König in German, Leroy almost never named a real monarch.

-Is Leroy a French surname?
+Is Leroy French or Belgian?

 How old is the Leroy surname?